TLW's German Cinemascope™ (German Cinema Historyscope)

 On Nov.
 9, 1931 Leo Mittler's The Concert (Das Konzert) (Paramount Pictures) debuts, a German comedy film based on Hermann Bahr's 1909 play, starring Olga Tschechowa as Maria Heink, Oskar Karlweis as Dr. Jura, and Ursula Grabley as Delfine.

 On Mar.
-24, 1932 Leni Riefenstahl's The Blue Light (Das Blaue Licht) (Mar.
-24) is the dir. debut of former dancer and Arnold Fanck "alpine film" actress Helene Bertha Amalie "Leni" Riefenstahl (1902-2003), about an Italian fairy tale, but Adolf Hitler likes it so much that he meets her in May and recruits her for Nazi films, and she goes on to become "Hitler's filmmaker" and "world's most famous female film director" - the Nazi dream can be beautiful for the winning side?
+24, 1932 Leni Riefenstahl's B&W The Blue Light (Das Blaue Licht) debuts, becoming the dir. debut of former dancer and Arnold Fanck "alpine film" actress Helene Bertha Amalie "Leni" Riefenstahl (1902-2003), about an Italian fairy tale, but Adolf Hitler likes it so much that he meets her in May and recruits her for Nazi films, and she goes on to become "Hitler's filmmaker" and "world's most famous female film director" - the Nazi dream can be beautiful for the winning side?
+Watch film.

 On Dec.
 17, 1932 Henry Koster's The Adventure of Thea Roland debuts, becoming the dir. debut of German-born Jew Henry Koster (Hermann Kosterlitz) (1905-88), who after his next film is forced by the Nazis to flee Germany, going on to become a leading dir. in Hollywood.